jiehuangy/HexoBlog/source/_posts/Note-CS231n-Linear-classification-SVM-Softmax.md

 tags:
 categories: Machine Learning
 ---
-{% img /images/2016-11-10-CS231n-Linear-classification-Support-Vector-Machine-Softmax-fig1.png 500  "An example of mapping an image to class scores." %}
+{% img /images/Note-CS231n-Linear-classification-SVM-Softmax-svmvssoftmax.png 550  "Example of the difference between the SVM and Softmax classifiers for one datapoint." %}
 <!-- more -->

 Last section descibes the problem of Image Classification and solve the problem with KNN.
 In this section, we describes linear approach for Image Classification.
 The approach contains two components: **score function** and **loss function**